carteras/IT-CBR/assignments/Applied Robotics/2022_Semester2_AI1_Proposal.md

 -   A report intended audience and use

--   You must include sketches if your project is interactable in digital or physical space.
+-   You must include sketches if your project/challenges are interactable in digital or physical space.

-    -   Sketches will imply how a product will look like when it is finished
+    -   Sketches will imply how a product be framed or look like when it is released

-    -   How it is used
+    -   How it is expected to be solved

-    -   How it is put together (if applicable)
+    -   How it interlinks with your whole system.

 -   Lightweight process diagramming (boxes and arrows) of how the critical parts of your project will work